thearyanahmed/mcp-digitalocean/internal/droplet/README.md

 # Droplet MCP Tools

-This directory contains tools for managing Droplets, Images, and Sizes via the MCP Server.
+This directory contains tools for managing DigitalOcean Droplets, Images, and Sizes via the MCP Server.
 All operations are exposed as tools with argument-based input—no resource URIs are used.
 Pagination and filtering are supported where applicable.

 ---